 Signal Hill brings California Oil Boom

-The natural gas pressure is so great that the gusher rises 114 feet.
+The natural gas pressure is so great the gusher rises 114 feet.
 The well produces almost 600 barrels a day when it is completed on June 25.
 It will eventually produce 700,000 barrels.
-The oilfield it reveals still produces 1.5 million barrels of oil every year.

 Signal Hill, incorporated three years after the Alamitos discovery well, remains the only city in America completely surrounded by another city – Long Beach.
 More than one billion barrels of oil have been pumped from the Long Beach oilfield since the original strike.

-Signal Hill’s Discovery Well Park now hosts a community center.
+Today, Signal Hill’s Discovery Well Park includes a community center to educate the public.
 Historic photos and descriptions can be found at six viewpoints along the Panorama Promenade.

-Editor’s Note — Between 1913 and 1923 Hollywood used the iconic derricks on Signal Hill for making movies starring Buster Keaton and Fatty Arbuckle.
-In 1957, what many consider the world’s first “all jazz” radio station, KNOB (now KLAX), first transmitted from a small studio on top of hill.
+Between 1913 and 1923 Hollywood used the iconic derricks on Signal Hill for making movies starring Buster Keaton and Fatty Arbuckle.
+In 1957, what many consider the world’s first “all jazz” radio station, KNOB (now KLAX), first transmitted from a small studio on top of the historic oil hill.